championswimmer/Android-SocialButtons/README.md

 ### Include the library
-You can either download the source or add to gradle via [jitpack.io](http://jitpack.io) Add jitpack to your dependencies -
+You can either download the source or add to gradle via [jitpack.io](http://jitpack.io) Add jitpack to your dependencies (in the main project folder) -
 ```groovy
  repositories {
         jcenter()